 The journey to 1,000 National Hockey League games requires countless hours and immeasurable dedication to the game of hockey.
-One-thousand games translates into at least 60,000 hours of playing time at the rink, plus practice, off-season training, playoffs, shinny and junior hockey.
-If it takes 10,000 hours to become an expert at something, then tonight, Steve Staios
+One-thousand games translates into at least 6,000 hours of hockey just from games, plus practice, off-season training, playoffs, shinny and junior hockey.
+If it takes 10,000 hours to become an expert at something, then tonight, Steve Staios is right there.

 |Steve Staios has been a leader in every city he has played.
 Tonight, it's for the 1,000th time. |

 Staios will suit up for his 1,000th regular season game, a feat only accomplished by 278 other players spanning the 94-year history of the NHL.